 Prescription medications in the United States undergo rigorous testing by the Food and Drug Administration (FDA) before they are released to consumers.
 Despite these precautions, dangerous drugs are still a growing concern.

 The FDA Adverse Events Reporting System identifies which drugs are the most dangerous by tracking the number of people who experience side effects.
 In 2019, this system recorded 2,191,808 reports of adverse effects, including 1,159,948 serious health problems and 173,875 deaths.
 These shocking statistics demonstrate the prevalence of dangerous drugs across the United States.

 Drug companies must protect patients by preventing dangerous drugs from entering the market and recalling drugs that prove to be defective.
 When a company fails in this responsibility, they need to pay the price for the harm they cause.
-If a dangerous or defective drug seriously hurt you or a loved one, you have the right to seek compensation for your losses.
+If a dangerous or defective drug seriously hurts you or a loved one, you have the right to seek compensation for your losses.

 The Connecticut dangerous drug lawyers at Wocl Leydon are ready to help you fight back against big pharmaceutical companies.
 We know the importance of fair compensation, and we will fiercely defend your right to justice.
 Begin work on your case today by contacting Wocl Leydon right now.

 What Makes a Drug Dangerous?